JianpingZeng/xcc-project/README.md

 allocator, for example, we can take the use point into consideration to avoid code spill and to split whole LiveInterval into multiple parts

+### Todo List
+For the register allocation, a live interval coalescing and live interval spliting should be added to avoiding redundant move instruction.
+Another point should be improved is peephole optimization after instruction inselection, currently naive instruction selection generates very poorly machine code.

 ## Usage
 Great announcement!
 We build Jlang and Backend for Ubuntu 14.04/Ubuntu 16.04 64 bit OS with OracleJDK/OpenJDK 1.8, GCC 5.4/6.3 or Clang 3.9/4.0 successfully.